SAP-samples/s4hana-cloud-extension-process-automation/documentation/develop/create-business-process-flow-payment/README.md

 ## 3. Create Decisions

-To configure the approver, you have to create a decision called **ApproverRule** in SAP Build.
+To configure the approver, you have to create a decision called **Central Block Rule** in SAP Build.
 To do that, follow the steps at
 [Step-By-Step Guidance to Create Decisions](../create-decisions/README.md).

 ## 4. Create Approval